john-raber/movie-catalog/README.md

-# Movie Catalog
+# Overview

-This movie catalog stores information about movies such as their title, genre, year released, as well as a short summary of what the movie is about.
+This is a movie catalog which stores information about movies such as their title, genre, year released, as well as a short summary of what the movie is about.
 Certain movies will have a link to their related IMDb page.

 # Usage